redmod-team/profit/README.md

 <img src="logo.png" width="208.5px">

-# Probabilistic response model fitting via interactive tools
+## Probabilistic reduced order model fitting with interactive tools

 This is a collection of tools for studying parametric dependencies of black-box simulation codes or experiments and construction of reduced